mpnunez/Margam/readme.md

-# Connect4 AI
+# Margam

-Train a bot to play Connect4

-Uses Deep Q-learning from Chapter 6 of Deep Reinforcement Learning Hands-On [1].
-Also uses policy gradient from Chapter 9.
+Margam = Markov Games.
+Reinforcement learning to train bots to play games that are Markov decision processes, e.g. Connect Four.
+Uses Deep Q-learning from Chapter 6 of and Policy Gradient from Chapter 9 of Deep Reinforcement Learning Hands-On [1].
+Built on top of OpenSpeil [2] and Tensorflow.

 [1] Lapan, Maxim.
 Deep Reinforcement Learning Hands-On: Apply modern RL methods, with deep Q-networks, value iteration, policy gradients, TRPO, AlphaGo Zero and more.
 Packt Publishing Ltd, 2018.
+[2] Lanctot, Marc, et al. "OpenSpiel: A framework for reinforcement learning in games." arXiv preprint arXiv:1908.09453 (2019).

 Developer
 - Marcel Nunez (marcelpnunez@gmail.com)